CropmanXYZ/leafangle_supplement/README.md

 dw3: contains a .pdf describing genotyping of dwarf-3 locus and .txt of sequence amplified.

-qtl: contains penalties used for QTL model selection and QTL model statistics for all phenotypes discussed.
+h2_and_qtl: contains heritabilities for QTL, penalties used for QTL model selection and QTL model statistics for all phenotypes, and genotypes and phenotypes in R/qtl format.